ethereum/consensus-specs/ssz/simple-serialize.md

 ### Variable-size and fixed-size

-We recursively define "variable-size" types to be lists, unions, `Bitlist` and all types that contain a variable-size type.
+We recursively define "variable-size" types to be lists, unions, `Bitlist`, `StableContainer`, `Profile` that contain optional fields, and all types that contain a variable-size type.
 All other types are said to be "fixed-size".

 ### Byte